alex-vt/FindFile/README.md

     Searches files containing given path parts, in ~ by default.
     Excludes results containing any of path parts with leading dashes.
     Shows results in a numbered list of full paths.
-    Can open results by given numbers.
+    Can select results by given numbers.
 Mind that results may change.
     * Asterisks around path parts are optional, are used automatically.
     Directories to search in, excluded parts and result numbers are optional.
     Default directory can be set in FF_DEFAULT_DIR environment variable.
-    Use keys separately, like -p -i -n (-pin is excluded as a path part).
+    Use args separately, like -p -i -n (-pin is excluded as a path part).
 Usage:
     ff <include>
     ff <dir> <dir> <include> <include> -<exclude> -<exclude> - <result_number>
-Sort keys (one at a time):
+Sort args (one at a time):
-    -n (-N): sort by  name           a to Z        (Z to a) -s (-S): sort by  size           small to big  (big to small) -m (-M): sort by  modified time  new to old    (old to new, default) Filter keys:
+    -n (-N): sort by  name           a to Z        (Z to a) -s (-S): sort by  size           small to big  (big to small) -m (-M): sort by  modified time  new to old    (old to new, default) Filter args:
     -a: include all hidden files, hidden and build directories
-    -r: include reordered path parts to search, not only in given order Open keys:
+    -r: include reordered path parts to search, not only in given order Select args (one at a time):
-    -f: file manager to be used to open directory containing result file Info keys:
+    -q (-Q): select quoted unformatted result file (containing directory) path Info args:
-    -i: info  about modified times and sizes for results, -I: raw paths
+    -i: info  about modified times and sizes for results
     -p: print underlying find command
     -h: help  information
 ```